 WILL THE TOILET PAPER ROLLS FALL APART?

 I have had my toilet paper roll spacers up now on my window coverings for two months; I wanted to make sure that I tried them out before I shared my take on this hack here.
-They get opened and closed and still are sliding just as they did the day, I put them up.
+They get opened and closed and still are sliding effortlessly across the rod with little to no friction, just as they did the day, we put them up.

-Do not slice the rolls to insert them over the rod that is cheating!
+Do not slice the toilet paper rolls to insert them over the rod that is cheating!
 LOL